 The Embassy of Laos in Berlin

-1986 Graduated in Law from Leipzig University 8 former Karl-Marx University), GDR; Several training courses abroad, including Advanced Security Cooperation Course Programme at Asia-Pacific Center for Security Studies, and Leadership Course Programme at the East-West Centre, Hawaii, USA
+Phomma Boutthavong is ambassador Extraordinary and Plenipotentiary of Laos to Germany since September 2018.
+Born on the 25th December 1966 he graduated in 1986 in Law from Leipzig University 8 (former Karl-Marx University).
+He had several training courses abroad, including Advanced Security Cooperation Course Program at Asia-Pacific Center for Security Studies, and Leadership Course Program at the East-West Centre in Hawaii, USA.

 1986-1987 | Junior Official, Ministry of Foreign Affairs (MoFA)